dfinity/bitcoin-canister/README.md

 ## Disclaimer

-The Bitcoin canister is still in beta and does not yet implementat the specification fully.
+The Bitcoin canister is still in beta and does not yet implement the specification fully.
 The missing functionality includes (but is not limited to):

 * Block validation
 * Resending transactions